 You would be amazed by how many times this is likely searched on Google.
-Cats can become “high” from eating, sniffing, and licking catnip… But what about marijuana?
+Cats can become “high” from eating, sniffing, and licking catnip… But what about cannabis?
 For everyone thinking it is a good idea or funny to get a cat “high”, I hope you reconsider after reading this.

-When a cat is on a “catnip high” it is not like a marijuana high for humans.
+When a cat is on a “catnip high” it is not like a cannabis high for humans.
 It’s more like a mild hallucinogenic that heightens the senses.
 As for the comparison of the two, catnip does not contain THC.
 In case you were wondering… No, you cannot get high catnip; if you try, you can become pretty sick.
 Just leave the catnip to the cats.

-So what about marijuana?
+So what about cannabis?

-If we humans can’t get high on catnip, is it safe to assume cats can’t get high on marijuana?
+If we humans can’t get high on catnip, is it safe to assume cats can’t get high on cannabis?
 Well, no they can’t get “high” on it, not exactly.
-Cats are finicky and likely will not ingest marijuana.
+Cats are finicky and likely will not ingest cannabis.
 In the off-chance that they do, they are likely to vomit it back up or suffer from a bad case of diarrhea.
 What they may experience from said indigestion would be in the form of a “bad trip”.
 Your cat can actually convulse and have seizures from digesting THC which can lead to biting down on its tongue, brain damage, accidents, or even death.
 Still think it’s a good idea?

 What about blowing it into the cat’s face/ears?